Dramatic Classic Gamine

 You could also swap the skinny jeans for simple dress pants to add more Classic, especially if your percentage of Classic is greater than your percentage of Gamine.

-If you do have a ton of Gamine, you might feel that an all-black aesthetic won’t feel exciting enough on you—Gamines are highly flattered by upbeat colors and color combinations.
-So you could try adding a pop of color with a jacket or jewelry, or even color-blocking by wearing your pants and top in markedly different colors, like purple and green.
+If you do have a ton of Gamine, you might feel that a monochromatic aesthetic isn’t exciting enough for you.
+So you could add a pop of color with a jacket or jewelry, or even color-blocking by wearing your pants and top in markedly different colors, like purple and green.

 Chiseled.
 Sleek.
 Angular.
 Pointy.
 Balanced.
 Symmetrical.